derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 # Work.
 Right.
 Better.

 In programming there is the axiom "make it right before you make it faster".
-This specific version is found in The Elements of Programming Style by Brian W. Kernighan and P.J.
+This exact quote is found in The Elements of Programming Style by Brian W. Kernighan and P.J.
 Plauger and it is heavily respected by the programming community.
 Ultimately, when authoring code you should:

 1. make code work
 2. make code right
 3. make code better

 In this section we will explore the notion of *right* and *better* in reference to the `toggleImageOpacity` function that we recently looked at.
-The three step process will become second nature as you continue to improve your coding skills.
+The three step process will become second nature as you continue to improve your coding skills over time.

 First and foremost you need the code to *work*.
-No shit eh?
-Making it *right* is less obvious, but typically the goal is to achieve the same functionality with less and/or more efficient code.
+No shit.
+Making it *right* is less obvious though.
+Typically the goal is to achieve the same functionality with less and/or more efficient code.
 Making it *better* is a bit more subjective.

 Is the code better for beginner and junior coders?
 Is it better for advanced and senior coders?
 Is it better for the computer?
 Sometimes the solution is ideal for all, but this is not always the case.
 For example an advantageous language feature may be common sense to an advanced coder, but confusing to a beginner coder.
 The code is better for one group and less so for the other.
 Similarly, when performance is a bottleneck in a program, better may mean sacrificing human readability.
 This should be avoided, but it is sometimes necessary.
 This latter example translates to an advantage during compilation time and/or execution time, but a disadvantage during authoring time.